 Once the new Master Code is set, then you can continue with the Quick Start procedure and set the weekday, date and time.
 After this, you can start entering User Codes for people to use.
 All changes to the lock are organized by their Function Number.
 Want to change the date?
 Use Function Number 38.
 Want to add a User Code?
 Use Function Number 2.
-There are 99 Functions in total, some that you will use often, and others that you may never need.
+Some Functions you will use often, and others you may never need.